Tips for Reducing Bird Strikes at Home

-- Move bird feeders & bird baths away from (>30 feet) or closer to (<3 feet) windows.
+- Locate bird feeders & bird baths far away from (>30 feet) or close to (<3 feet) windows.

-- Move houseplants away from windows where strikes are common.
+- Move large houseplants away from windows where strikes are common.

 - Apply a window film like CollidEscape to the outside of the window

-- Turn off unnecessary lights seasonally from dusk till dawn, mid March through early June (spring migration) and late August through mid-November (fall migration)
+- Turn off unnecessary lights seasonally from dusk until dawn, mid-March through early June (spring migration) and late August through mid-November (fall migration)

 If a bird hits your window, observe it before handling.
 Some strike victims recover after initially being stunned.
 If the bird is in imminent danger (i.e., a lurking cat), place it in a box and place it in a safe and quiet place.
 Check the bird in one hour.
 If it is alert, active and able to fly, release it immediately.
 If the bird is still having trouble, you may bring it to the Wildlife Care Center (open 9 a.m.-5 p.m. every day, 503-292-0304).